lidel/discourse-locale-override/README.md

 # discourse-locale-override

 Simple hack to override official translations files in Discourse and persist it between Docker rebuilds.
-Can be used by translators, early adopters of young locales,
+Can be used by translators, early adopters of young locales or communities with specific slang.

+This repository contains only `pl_PL` locale.
+See FAQ below if you need to override other one.

 ## Docker setup

-Add to `/var/discourse/containers/app.yml`:
+Add to your `/var/discourse/containers/app.yml`:

 ```ruby
 hooks: